Thursday, August 7, 2008

 I think I blog partly because it's the only thing in my life (of keeping home and teaching children) that stays finished.
 I don't have to wash, sweep, or fold my blog countless times a day.
 Once I click "publish post," I actually have something to show for my time.
 I like that.

-I have many interests and an equal number of disclaimers.
+I have many loves and an equal number of disclaimers.
 Here it goes...

 I love fancy food and drink, though I've been known to feast on PB&J remnants from my kids' plates.